plonerma/growing-review/src/summaries/weiNetworkMorphism2016.md

 Through an iterative procedure, a convolutional layer is decomposed into two layers, retaining a large number of non-zero entries.

-@weiStableNetworkMorphism2019 furhter improve the decomposition method in order to minimize the performance drop after transforming (growing) the network.
+@weiStableNetworkMorphism2019 further improve the decomposition method in order to minimize the performance drop after transforming (growing) the network.